buddejul/pyvmte/README.md

 assumptions on MTR functions imply an identified set for the target parameter.
 For a more detailed introduction to the method see the report in this project.

+I originally started working on this project in an econometrics topics course in the 2023 summer term, but back then couldn't get the code to run properly.
+In particular, similar Monte Carlo studies resulted in estimates exhibiting severe bias due to a faulty implementation.
+The results reported here now are more plausible given the results in MST.
+While technically their estimator is only consistent (probably not unbiased) and they don't report any simulations, this paper would probably have not been published if their method was severely biased for any realistic sample size.

 ## Implementation

 All sets in MST (identified or estimated) are implicitly defined by linear programs